jmdeboer-surfsara/xcloud-performance/README.md

 This project strives to create a reproducable setup with which to test different [OwnCloud](https://owncloud.org/) and [Nextcloud](https://nextcloud.com/) versions next to one another using [Apache JMeter](https://jmeter.apache.org/).

+A presentation of the project is available on [Youtube](https://www.youtube.com/watch?v=_a50rSE049E).

 The test does the following:

 - Start off with a clean database